 Flamborough Men’s Society

 This study group is for all men in the Flamborough church.
-They meet every other Tuesday night at 8:00 PM in the church.
+They meet every other Thursday evening at 8:00 PM at Grace Christian School.

 Morning Bible Study – “Teach Us Your Way”